 Understanding the language is another issue (even for many native-English speakers.)
 Here are some websites that can help:

 The Voice of America has many ESL news reports in simpler English, with explanations of any difficult terms.
-Like the BBC, it tries to provide balance and give several perspectives on what is happening-- not just to give an official version.
+It tries to provide balance and give several perspectives on what is happening-- not just an official version.
 Some of its news reports are even simpler-- level 1, while others are for more intermediate students.

 Breaking News English also has short news stories at several possible levels.
 You can read them or listen to them.